wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

             wso2.apk.dp.gateway.listener.hostname: 'gw.example.com'
             wso2.apk.dp.configdeployer.vhosts: [{"hosts":["gw.example.com"],"name":"prod","type":"production"}]

-    - Configure API Key Issuer
+    - Configure the API Key Issuer

         If you want to use API Key Authentication, you can enable it by changing the following configuration in `kg-values.yaml` under the `wso2.apk.dp.gatewayRuntime.deployment.enforcer.configs` section.